QinqinAndMacaulayCat/ml_project/docs/report.md

 ### 2.1 Data Description

-We will utilize data from Wharton Research Data Services (WRDS) to construct our dataset.
+We utilized data from Wharton Research Data Services (WRDS) to construct our dataset.
 The data frequence is monthly and data range is from July 2002 to February 2025.

 We totally have 50 features from four categories: bond-level features, firm-level features, macroeconomic features, and industry features.
 The details of the target variable and features are described below.